 - Kids under age 12 must be within sight/earshot of a parent or responsible adult or teen at all times.
 No exceptions.
 Parents, babysitters, teenage siblings, campmates, and friends are all acceptable supervision, but no wandering the site alone or being left in camp alone until age 12.
 And do not assume that your campmates will watch your kid unless they explicitly agree to do so.

 - All kids under 18 must be in their own camp or with a parent/guardian after 11pm.
 You can have your own, more restrictive curfew if you like; from ages 12-15, my kids’ curfew was dark.
-But 11pm is the latest that 12-17 year olds can be out without parents – and NOT just another responsible adult.
+But 11pm is the latest that 12-17 year olds can be out without parents or guardians – and NOT just another responsible adult.

 - Fighters/Fencers ages 16–17 who are authorized to fight as adults must have a yellow diamond with their parent/guardian’s cell phone number on it affixed to the fighter’s helm or fencer’s gloves.
 The parent must have their cell phone turned on during the battles/tourneys in which the minor participates.
 The purpose of this rule is to ensure that parents can be contacted immediately if the minor is injured, because First Aid responders won’t treat non-life-threatening injuries without a parent’s permission.